Bourke's Parakeet vs Budgerigar (Parakeet): Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Bourke's Parakeet and Budgerigar (Parakeet) diverge most clearly.
 Bourke's Parakeet brings a friendly energy to the household, compared to Budgerigar (Parakeet)'s friendly disposition.
 These differences shape every daily interaction.
 In daily life, this means Bourke's Parakeet owners typically experience a bird that leans toward friendly behavior, while Budgerigar (Parakeet) owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children